faniet369/Senior-Project/README.md

 4. Wish become true : Give flower to skeleton and go talk with goddess statue.
 5. Legacy of huntress : Receive secret key and use it with a door.

+♥ *A heart will not be collected if you are full of health.* ♥

 --------------------------------------------
 Asset Credits